ydxu2025/ydxu2025.github.io/_projects/3_project_name.md

     </div>
 </div>
 <div class="caption">
-    An initiative study on defining information age and formulating an optimization framework.
+    An initiative study on defining information age and formulating an optimization framework in 2010.
 </div>